todogroup/osposurvey/2019/questions.md

 * Utilities
 * Other

-45. Thank you for taking the time to answer our questions.
-If you would like a copy of the results, please give us your email address.
-We will only use this email address to communicate with you about this survey.
+45. If you would like to receive email about upcoming surveys and to receive a copy of these results, please provide your contact information.
+* First name
+* Last name
 * Email

 46. If you are interested in participating in an in-depth interview, please provide us with your name and enterprise or organization affiliation.